 WHEREAS, symptoms of gastroparesis include debilitating pain, nausea, vomiting, early satiety, and it can lead to serious complications such as malnourishment, dehydration, extreme weight loss, and overwhelming fatigue; and

-WHEREAS, there is little awareness of gastroparesis, no known cure, and few effective treatment options or medications; and
+WHEREAS, there is little awareness of gastroparesis, no known cure, and few consistently safe, reliable, and effective medications or treatments; and

-WHEREAS, Gastroparesis Awareness Month is an opportunity to encourage greater understanding about the devastating effects of gastroparesis in both the general public and the medical community and promote awareness of this condition for the good of the public health; and
+WHEREAS, Gastroparesis Awareness Month is an opportunity to educate the residents of our Commonwealth, the medical community, and the general public regarding the devastating effects of this disorder and promote awareness of gastroparesis for the good of public health; and

-WHEREAS, the Commonwealth of Virginia encourages further research, improved medications, additional treatment options, and better support for those affected by gastroparesis;
+WHEREAS, the Commonwealth of Virginia encourages further research, improved medications, additional treatment options, better support, and hope for the future;

 NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize August 2020 as GASTROPARESIS AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.